 Furthermore I bequeath to my legitimate son Jacob Altman, whom I begot in marriage with my current wife Agnes, as paternal bequest one hundred Rhenish florins in cash.
 These one hundred florins should be held in trust by my wife without interest of her own until our aforesaid son reaches legal age.
 Without any compensation from this legacy she should also take care of our son and all his human needs and raise him in a Christian manner until he reaches majority or is capable of supporting himself.
 If however it should be God's will that our aforementioned son Jacob should die a minor before his mother, the aforesaid bequest should freely be passed to my wife.
 And from this she should be obliged to give to my closest friends five Pounds and sixty Pfennigs, but not more.
 Therewith my friends however should be satisfied.
 Likewise to each of my two stepdaughters Barbara and Maria out of good and free will I bequeath twenty Rhenish florins, forty florins in all.
 This bequest should also be held in trust by my wife without interest until both of them reach legal age.
 And if one of my stepdaughters should die a minor before the other, the bequest of the deceased should go to the surviving one.
 If however both of them should die under legal age before my aforementioned son Jacob Altman, all of the bequest should freely go to my aforesaid son.

 The opening page of Leonhard Altmann's will (A-Wsa, AZJ, 520/17.
 Jhdt.)

 St. Nikolai cemetery on the Landstraße (today's Rochusmarkt).
-Dr. Mesmer's house and part of his garden can be seen in the foreground)
+Dr. Mesmer's house and part of his garden can be seen at the bottom.

-This discovery was first reported in print in the Newsletter of the Mozart Society of America, Vol. XVI, No. 1 (27 January 2012). © Dr. Michael Lorenz.
+This discovery was first reported in print in the Newsletter of the Mozart Society of America, Vol. XVI, No. 1 (27 January 2012). © Dr. Michael Lorenz 2013.
 All rights reserved.